Virginia Qui Tam Attorneys

 A qui tam lawsuit is filed “under seal,” which means that it is kept secret from everyone except the government.
 This allows the Justice Department to have time to investigate the allegations and determine whether to proceed with a lawsuit against the offending party.

-Currently, federal law entitles a person who files a False Claims action to a reward which can range from 15% to 30% of the government’s recovery.
+For example, whistleblowers who brought a case against Pfizer for marketing Bextra will share damages of $51 million dollars.
+Cases that the government has decided to pursue, have a higher likelihood of a positive outcome for the whistleblower.
 This rewards system can result in lucrative rewards, as fraud committed by government contractors and other companies can occur on a massive scale for many millions of dollars.

 Qui tam cases cover a variety of fraudulent activities including: